What is RECA?

 Photo: Tony Hood, uranium miner from Red Water Pond Road Community, Navajo Nation

-What policy change are we advocating for?
+What policy change have we advocated for?

 • Extending RECA by 6 years;